matanels/MSApps/README.md

 How to run the project:

-1. download/clone the code.
+1. Download/clone the code.
-2. npm install the dependencies. (frontend and MSApps folders)
+2. Install the dependencies by running "npm install" in the frontend and MSApps folders.
-3. run from MSApps folder the next code: "npm run dev", wich will run the backend and the frontend on you machine.
+3. From the MSApps folder, run the following command: "npm run dev", which will start the backend and frontend on your machine.
 4. Enjoy!